DouglasTitze/DouglasTitze.github.io/_posts/2023-11-01-random-pick-index.md

 85.52% of other sumbissions

 ## Explanation
-To decrease the time complexity of each call of the method `pick` the program initializes a dictionary of `target : indicie` pairs.
+To decrease the time complexity of each call of the method `pick` the program initializes a dictionary of `target : [indices]` pairs.
 This allows for quick access to the indices where `target` only leaivng a random selection of an index, which is an O(1) operation, making `pick` take O(1).

 ## Data Structure Used